maximilianeber/vscode-for-ml/README.md

 # Setting up VSCode for Developing Machine Learning Applications in Python

+## What you get from setting up the IDE this way
+- The IDE will help you catch errors early
+- The IDE will help you (and your team mates) write consistent code
+- The IDE will make you more productive

 ## Setting up the Python interpreter

 Use [`pyenv`](https://github.com/pyenv/pyenv) to manage multiple Python installations on your computer.
 You should never install packages into the your system's default Python installation.
 Instead, you can use `pyenv` to activate and deactivate different, isolated versions of Python.